dfe-analytical-services/shiny-template/README.md

 If you wish to begin developing an official DfE dashboard, then contact the explore education statistics platforms team to arrange a new dashboard repository based on this template in the dfe-analytical-services GitHub area.

-If you just want to experiment with the template first, you can create your own copy of the template by clicking the green "use this template" button.
-Though note that all DfE dashboards must be held within the dfe-analytical-services area and you should minimise any code that is held in personal repositories.
+If you just want to experiment with the template first, you can create your own copy of the template by clicking the "<> Code" button and then clicking "Download ZIP".
+You can then save your dashboard template copy into another repo manually, though note that all DfE dashboards must be held within the dfe-analytical-services area and you should minimise any code that is held in personal repositories.

 ---